taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 When you start to use React, it might be difficult to identifiy props and state.
 Personally, I like the [rules in the official React documentation](https://facebook.github.io/react/docs/thinking-in-react.html) to identify state.

 * Are the properties passed from the parent component?
-If yes, the likelihood is high that it isn't state.
+If yes, the likelihood is high that they aren't state.
 Though it is possible to save props as state, there are little use cases.
 It should be avoided to save props as state.
 Use them as props as they are.

 * Are the properties unchanged over time?
 If yes, they don't need to be stateful, because they don't get modified.

 * Are the properties deriveable from local state or props?
-If yes, you don't need it as state, because you can derive it.
-If you allocated extra state, the state has to be managed and can get out of sync when you miss to derive the new properties it at some point.
-To do: letzter Satz "it"
+If yes, you don't need them as state, because you can derive them.
+If you allocated extra state, the state has to be managed and can get out of sync when you miss to derive the new properties at some point.

 ### Form State